neurodroid/cryptonite/README.md

 # Cryptonite

+## Cryptonite is not actively maintained any longer

 ## Introduction

 Cryptonite brings [EncFS](http://www.arg0.net/encfs) and [TrueCrypt](http://www.truecrypt.org/) to Android.
 You can browse, export and open EncFS-encrypted directories and files on your Dropbox and on your phone.
 On rooted phones that support [FUSE](http://fuse.sourceforge.net/) (e.g. [CyanogenMod](http://www.cyanogenmod.com/)) you can also mount EncFS and TrueCrypt volumes.
 TrueCrypt is only available as a command-line version at this time.